Chart Color Schemes

 Princes Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and new addresses validated by AreaSearch, the estimated population of Princes Hill as of February 2026 is around 2,163.
-This reflects an increase of 158 people since the 2021 Census, which reported a population of 2,005.
-The change was inferred from the resident population of 2,155 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,030 persons per square kilometer, placing Princes Hill in the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.9% growth since census positions it within 2.0 percentage points of the national average (9.9%).
-Population growth was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for Princes Hill's broader area, and new addresses validated by AreaSearch since the Census, the suburb's population is estimated at around 2,163 as of February 2026.
+This reflects an increase of 158 people (7.9%) since the 2021 Census, which reported a population of 2,005 people.
+The change is inferred from the resident population of 2,155, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional two validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,030 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Princes Hill's 7.9% growth since census positions it within 2.0 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projected demographic shifts, Princes Hill is forecasted to experience significant population increase in the top quartile of Australian statistical areas.
-The area is expected to expand by 501 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to expand by 511 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.2% in total over the 17 years.

 Frequently Asked Questions - Population